bnmnetp/CS330/README.rst

 * If the user selects a language then show the detailed information for all of the countries on that continent that have that language as their official language.

-Proposals due on Thursday for final Project
+Proposals due on Tuesday for final Project

 Week of May 1
 ~~~~~~~~~~~~~